L-functions

 * setN is a scalar: we know nothing but expect that the conductor lies in the interval [1, setN].

-If flag is 0 (default), give either the conductor found as an integer, or a vector (possibly empty) of conductors found.
-If flag is 1, same but give the computed floating point approximations to the conductors found, without rounding to integers.
-It flag is 2, give all the conductors found, even those far from integers.
+If flag is 0 (default), gives either the conductor found as an integer, or a vector (possibly empty) of conductors found.
+If flag is 1, same but gives the computed floating point approximations to the conductors found, without rounding to integers.
+It flag is 2, gives all the conductors found, even those far from integers.

 Caveat.
 This is a heuristic program and the result is not proven in any way: